Exclusive Video: Chaos Erupts in Texas Border Town as Los Zetas Cartel Attempts Complex Smuggling Operation

 What had only moments earlier been a quiet neighborhood became a scene of chaos as Laredo Sector Border Patrol agents and a U.S. Customs and Border Protection (CBP) Air and Marine Operations helicopter aircrew leaped into action following the illegal crossing of a few migrants.
 Agents captured at least one in the presence of the Breitbart News team while the complex Los Zetas-connected smuggling operation unfolded.

 Shortly after Breitbart News stopped at a well-known river crossing area in Rio Bravo, a monitoring Border Patrol agent quickly drove off in response to illegal activity.
 As the Breitbart crew followed, multiple Border Patrol vehicles responded and the AMO helicopter quickly appeared overhead to provide air cover and communications to the ground-based agents.
-Breitbart witnessed the initial runner who led agents on a foot pursuit through the neighborhood.
+Breitbart News witnessed the initial runner who led agents on a foot pursuit through the neighborhood.

-“This is territory that is controlled by Los Zetas,” Breitbart Border and Cartel Chronicles projects Director Brandon Darby explained.
+“This is territory that is controlled by Los Zetas,” Breitbart Border and Cartel Chronicles Projects Director Brandon Darby explained.
 “This is a neighborhood that is a heavy smuggling neighborhood for Los Zetas.”

 “We saw Border Patrol looking for someone and there are multiple things going on,” Darby said describing the chaos that quickly erupted in the neighborhood.
 “What’s going on is they use one person to come in and run to distract the authorities while they are doing something else.”